 Committee Members (2013-2014)

 Andrew Futterman (Chair), Ph.D.
-Health Professions Advisor, Professor, Dept. of Psychology Miles Cahill, Ph.D., Associate Health Professions Advisor, Professor, Dept. of Economics Ara Francis, Ph.D., Assistant Professor, Dept. of Sociology/Anthropology Renee Beard, Ph.D., Assistant Professor, Dept. of Sociology/Anthropology Jumi Hayaki, Ph.D., Associate Professor, Dept. of Psychology Alice Laffey, SSD, Associate Professor, Dept. of Religious Studies Kevin Quinn, Ph.D., Associate Professor, Dept. of Chemistry Julia Paxson, Ph.D., DVM, Assistant Professor, Dept. of Biology Laurie King, PhD., Associate Professor, Dept. of Mathematics/Computer Science Clinical Advisors Maryanne Makredes Senna '98, M.D., Dermatology, Massachusetts General Hospital, Boston, MA.
+Health Professions Advisor, Professor, Dept. of Psychology Miles Cahill, Ph.D., Associate Health Professions Advisor, Professor, Dept. of Economics Ara Francis, Ph.D., Assistant Professor, Dept. of Sociology/Anthropology Renee Beard, Ph.D., Associate Professor, Dept. of Sociology/Anthropology Tom Narita, Ph.D., Associate Professor, Department of Physics Shannon Stock, Ph.D., Assistant Professor, Department of Mathematics/Computer Science Jumi Hayaki, Ph.D., Associate Professor, Dept. of Psychology Alice Laffey, SSD, Associate Professor, Dept. of Religious Studies Kevin Quinn, Ph.D., Associate Professor, Dept. of Chemistry Julia Paxson, Ph.D., DVM, Assistant Professor, Dept. of Biology Laurie King, PhD., Associate Professor, Dept. of Mathematics/Computer Science Clinical Advisors Maryanne Makredes Senna '98, M.D., Dermatology, Massachusetts General Hospital, Boston, MA.
 Peter Sell '95, D.O., Pediatrics, UMass Medical School, Worcester, MA.
 Patricia Cerreto '98, MPAS, Cardiology, St. Vincent's Hospital, Worcester, MA.
 Elizabeth Farrington '10, MSN, Adult/Geriatric Primary Care, Commonwealth Care Alliance, Boston, MA.